Black-masked finch

-The black-masked finch (Coryphaspiza melanotis) is a species of South American bird in the tanager family Thraupidae.
-It is the only member of the genus Coryphaspiza.
+The black-masked finch (Coryphaspiza melanotis) is a Vulnerable species of bird in the family Thraupidae, the tanagers and allies.
 It is found in Argentina, Bolivia, Brazil, Paraguay, and Peru.

-Its natural habitats are subtropical or tropical moist shrubland, subtropical or tropical dry lowland grassland, and subtropical or tropical seasonally wet or flooded lowland grassland.

-It is threatened by habitat loss.

-Taxonomy
+Taxonomy and systematics

-The black-masked finch was formally described in 1822 by the Dutch zoologist Coenraad Jacob Temminck under the binomial name Emberizoides melanotis.
-This species is now placed in the genus Coryphaspiza that was introduced by George Robert Gray in 1840.
+The black-masked finch was formally described in 1822 by the Dutch zoologist Coenraad Jacob Temminck with the binomial Emberizoides melanotis.
 The type locality is São Paulo, Brazil.
+The species is now placed in the genus Coryphaspiza that was introduced by George Robert Gray in 1840 with the black-masked finch as the type species.
 The genus name combines the Ancient Greek koruphē meaning "crown of the head" with spiza meaning "finch".
 The specific epithet melanotis combines the Ancient Greek melas meaning "black" with -ōtis meaning "-eared".

-This species was traditionally placed with the buntings and New World sparrows in the subfamily Emberizinae within the family Emberizidae.
-A molecular phylogenetic study published in 2014 found that the black-masked finch was embedded in the tanager family Thraupidae.
-Within Thraupidae the black-masked finch is now placed with Embernagra and Emberizoides in the subfamily Emberizoidinae.
+When Gray erected genus Coryphaspiza he retained it in the subfamily Emberizinae of the family Emberizidae, which at the time included both New World sparrows and New World buntings.
+A molecular phylogenetic study published in 2014 found that the black-masked finch belonged in the tanager family Thraupidae.
+Within Thraupidae the black-masked finch is now placed with genera Embernagra and Emberizoides in the subfamily Emberizoidinae.